benknight135/rtabmap-build/windows/README.md

 # RTABMAP Windows Build
-Helpful scripts for building RTAB-Map and it's 3rdparty dependencies.
+Helpful scripts for building RTAB-Map and it's 3rdparty dependencies on Windows (x64).

 ## Instructions
 The automated scripts in this repository expect the following to already be installed: